spsanderson/healthyR.ts/README.md

 <!-- badges: end -->

-The goal of `healthyR.ts` is to provide a consistent verb framework for performing time-series analysis and forecasting.
+The goal of `healthyR.ts` is to provide a consistent verb framework for performing time series analysis and forecasting on both administrative and clinical hospital data.

 ## Installation